Impact of the September 11 attacks on the entertainment industry: International

+Broadcasters in several other countries throughout South America, Europe, Africa, Asia, Oceania, and also the rest of North America also suspended regular programming to air news coverage of the attacks.

 Use of pictures

 When asked for her thoughts on the attacks, First Lady Laura Bush stated that "we need to be very careful about our children".
-She warned parents not to let their children see the frightening images of destruction in a constant loop, and recommended that parents turn off the television and do something constructive, reassuring, and calming with their children.
+She warned parents not to let their children see the frightening images of destruction in a constant loop and recommended that parents turn off the television and do something constructive, reassuring, and calming with their children.

 Programming

-The most immediate impact to television was the loss of David Angell, a co-creator and co-executive producer from the NBC show Frasier, who with his wife, was among the passengers on American Airlines Flight 11.
+The most immediate impact on television was the loss of David Angell, the co-creator and co-executive producer from the NBC show Frasier, where he and his wife, were passengers on American Airlines Flight 11.

 In the United States, the start of the 2001–2002 television season was put on hold due to the extensive news coverage (several series, such as NBC's Crossing Jordan, were originally scheduled to debut on September 11), with mid-September premieres delayed until later in the month.
 Late-night talk shows such as The Tonight Show and Late Show with David Letterman were also off the air; Letterman was already dark for the week for a pre-season vacation.
 Even after regular programming resumed, several talk shows remained off the air for several more days as writers and hosts determined how best to approach the sensitive situation.
 David Letterman was quoted on CNN as questioning whether he would even continue hosting his show.
 Ultimately, Letterman, Jay Leno, Jon Stewart, and other talk show hosts based in New York and Los Angeles returned to the airwaves with emotional initial broadcasts, with Letterman punctuating his thoughts by asking his audience how the attacks "made any goddamn sense."
 This was the second of four instances where the start of the television season was delayed due to issues outside of the control of the major television networks; the other instances were the 1988–89 season (as a result of the 1988 Writers Guild of America strike), the 2020–21 season (due to television production being halted as a result of the COVID-19 pandemic), and the 2023–24 season (as a result of the 2023 Writers Guild of America strike and 2023 SAG-AFTRA strikes).